To zoom in or out on a computer, hold down the Ctrl key and scroll with the mouse, or you can press the + or - key. On a smart phone use 2 fingers.

 M8, THE LAGOON NEBULA on 2023-06-27

-The Lagoon Nebula (catalogued as Messier 8 or M8, NGC 6523, Sharpless 25, RCW 146, and Gum 72) is a giant interstellar cloud in the constellation Sagittarius.
+M8, The Lagoon Nebula also know as NGC6523 and Sharpless 25, is a giant interstellar cloud in the constellation Sagittarius.
 It is classified as an emission nebula and as an H II region.
-The Lagoon Nebula is estimated to be between 4,000 and 6,000 light-years away from the Earth.
-In our sky, it spans an area 90' by 40' or arc, which translates into an actual dimension of 110 by 50 light years.
-The Lagoon Nebula is estimated to be between 4,000–6,000 light-years away from the Earth.
-In the sky of Earth, it spans 90' by 40', which translates to an actual dimension of 110 by 50 light years.
+The Lagoon Nebula is estimated to be between 4,000 and 6,000 light-years away from our solar system.
+In our sky, it spans an area 90' by 40' of arc, which translates into an actual dimension of 110 by 50 light years.
 The nebula contains a number of Bok globules (dark, collapsing clouds of protostellar material), the most prominent of which have been catalogued by E. E. Barnard as B88, B89 and B296.
 It also includes a funnel-like or tornado-like structure caused by a hot O-type star that emanates ultraviolet light, heating and ionizing gases on the surface of the nebula.
-The Lagoon Nebula also contains at its centre a structure known as the Hourglass Nebula (named by John Herschel), which should not be confused with the better known Engraved Hourglass Nebula in the constellation of Musca.
+M8 contains, at its centre, a structure known as the Hourglass Nebula.
 In 2006, four Herbig–Haro objects were detected within the Hourglass, providing direct evidence of active star formation by accretion within it.

 Return to https://astronomy.afountain.org/